CakeDC/users/readme.md

 You will also need the [CakeDC Search plugin](http://github.com/CakeDC/search), just grab it and put it into your application's plugin folder.

+If you would like to use admin routing, remember to un-comment the line in app/config/core.php:

+	Configure::write('Routing.prefixes', array('admin'));

 ## How to use it ##

 You can use the plugin as it comes if you're happy with it or, more common, extend your app specific user implementation from the plugin.